graemeo/graemeo.github.io/_drafts/unit-test-with-python.md

 ```

-*TODO*
-- what is unittest.TestCase for
+Ensure that your test class imports Python's unittest module and the class is subclassed to unittest's TestCase so that you can access the goodness of unittest module.

-You can leave the tests/__init__.py file blank.
+You can leave the **tests/\_\_init\_\_.py** file blank.
 This is just to let Python know to treat the tests folder as a package.
 Now, before I show you how the test case would look like, let's consider a few points:
 - We'll name our test case as test_should_sum_two_numbers_accurately
 - We'll define some test data
 - We'll call calculator function to add two numbers - let's call it add_two_numbers